-From 1995-1997 the General Assembly Council was engaged in a discernment process seeking God's will for the Cumberland Presbyterian Church.
-Based on our belief that God speaks clearer through the Covenant Community, we gathered input from the Church in a variety of settings and methods.
+From 1995-1997 the General Assembly Council was engaged in a discernment process seeking we gathered input from the Church in a variety of settings and methods.
 In 1995 the GAC held a forum at the General Assembly which engaged 500 leaders, in 1996 we appointed a task force to study funding options, presbyteries held forums in 1996 and 1997, and we engaged Dr. Reginald Bibby in 1996 to provide a survey to help understand what our Church community believed was important for them as disciples and for the Church and its institutions.
 Through this gathering of information, study and prayer, the GAC recommended a Vision of Ministry and three Priority Goals to the 1997 General Assembly as its emphasis for the first decade of the 21st Century.
-The 1997 General Assembly approved the Vision of Ministry and the three Priority Goals for the Church.
+The 1997 General Assembly approved the Vision of Ministry and three Priority Goals for the Church.